akshaj-24/TicTacToe/README.md

 Simple Tic Tac Toe game using global variables.
-Still working on UI and adding automatic winner detection and overlap protection.
+Actively debugging and improving GUI.
 Simply download MAIN file and run.
 IPython needs to be installed in IDE for code to run

 To install IPython: